 Some basic classes are completely free, while other more comprehensive programs may be much more (in the $500 range — more for in-person personal classes).

-I did some research in 2021 for the cost of online birth classes.
+I started my birth class pricing research in 2021.
 The average cost of the low-cost version of a class (that didn’t come with extra consults or classes) was about $130 — with most classes ranging from $50 to $300 dollars.

 However, the lower-end classes tend to be: